harsh3264/shaddy-powder/README.md

 - `fetch_fixture_events.py`: Fetches fixture events from Rapid APIs and stores them in the database.
 - `fetch_players_info.py`: Retrieves player information from Rapid APIs based on player IDs and season years.
+- `update_league_standings.py`: Updates the league standings table with the latest data from the API.

 ## Database Tables